chloealbright/DevHiveMind/ClipBoard.md

 Patterns play a crucial role in problem-solving.
 Understanding when to apply a specific pattern is essential.
 However, real-world scenarios can be tricky.
+Our brains are wired to seek efficiency.
+When faced with a problem, we instinctively look for the path of perceived least resistance.
+Sometimes, this leads us to consider brute-force approaches because you lack familiarity with specific patterns or algorithms.
 Here are a few considerations:

 1. **Pattern Application vs. Implementation Difficulty**: